• Skip to primary navigation

 Frequently Asked Questions

-A chief human resources officer (CHRO) or chief people officer (CPO) is a corporate officer who is in charge of an organization’s human resource management and labor relations policies, procedures, and operations.
+A chief human resources officer (CHRO) or chief people officer (CPO) is a corporate officer in charge of an organization’s human resource management and labor relations policies, procedures, and operations.

 Conclusion